Elliot Street, Belfield

 The following sportsground facilities are available:

-- Winter Season: 2 Soccer Fields (lights available), 4 Touch Fields (lights available) and 1 Basketball/Netball Court (all weather hard court)
+- Winter Season: 2 football fields (lights available), 4 touch fields (lights available) and 1 Basketball/Netball Court (all weather hard court)

 Bark Huts Reserve was formerly known as Elliott Street Reserve.
 The park was renamed in 1985, the year of Strathfield Council’s centenary celebrations, to Bark Huts Reserve, an original historic locational name of Enfield/Strathfield South area.
 The source was an extract from the Echo Newspaper of September 18 1890, which referred to the “Bark Huts” – a half-way hotel built of long, low slabs with a bark roof.
 Bark Huts was the half way house and the changing station for the coaches between Liverpool and Sydney for many years.
 (Reference: Cathy Jones, Park Reserves & Memorials, 2004)